OwlSoul/ConvLayer_CUDA/README.md

 ## Other Rules
 * It’s team work, 1 ~ 3 people in one team
-    * Same team members as [part-I](https://docs.google.com/spreadsheets/d/1o-Tpq2UEE8jDqwkoMaVHfYQvgkfbu5n_KWtzuctjJ7c/edit?usp=sharing)
-* Compress your code and report into one zip file and upload to E3
+* Compress your code and report into one zip file and upload to E3 system
     * Name your package as: LeaderID_FP2.zip
-    * One team only need to upload one package to E3
+    * One team only need to upload one package to E3 system
     * Please name your report as: LeaderID_Report_FP2.pdf
     * Make sure TA can compile and run your code on the provided server
 * Any CUDA library is forbidden to use in this project